 Remember to comply with legal requirements and local restrictions when using the phone.
-For example in the proplanes, petrol stations, hospitals or while driving.
+For example in aeroplanes, petrol stations, hospitals or while driving.

-Mobile phones can interfere with the functioning of medical devices such as hearing aids or pacemakers.
-Keep at least 20 cm/9 inches between phone and pacemaker.
-When using the mobile phone hold it to the ear which is further away from the pacemaker.
+Cellular phones can interfere with the functioning of medical devices such as hearing aids or pacemakers.
+Keep at least 8 inches (21 cm) between phone and pacemaker.
+When using the cell phone hold it to the ear which is farthest from the pacemaker.
 For more information consult your doctor.

-The ringtones, message tones and handsfree (p.
-14) talking are reproduced through the loudspeaker.
-Do not hold the phone to your ear when it rings or when you have switched on the handsfree function (p.
+The ringtone (p.
+20), info tones and speakerphone talking are reproduced through the loudspeaker.
+Do not hold the phone to your ear when it rings or when you have switched on the speakerphone function (p.
 14).
-Otherwise you risk serious permanent damage to your hearing.
+Otherwise you risk serious, permanent damage to your hearing.